excentis/ByteBlower_GUI_examples/traffic_profiles/README.md

 This scenario visits a website.
 During this visits several files are download from a 9 different web servers.

+## Traffic profile: Gaming
+Emulates a gaming session taking place.
+Durign this session there's a small upstream load with updates from the game client.
+The gaming server sends a regular update downstream.

+The upstream load is much smaller than the downstream one.

-## Traffic profile: cloud file share
+## Traffic profile: Cloud file share
 This project demonstrates how to emulate web traffic.
 It shows a small requests for e.g.